eveasian88/MongoScraper2/README.md

 # MongoScraper

 [Mongo Scraper](https://guarded-badlands-81732.herokuapp.com/)
 is a web application that utilizes Cheerio and Mongoose to scrape articles from ThoughtCo.
 Once the articles are scraped, users can save articles and make notes on the articles read.
-After the user has read the article, they can remove the articles from the list.
+After the user has read the article, they can remove their notes and the articles from the list.

 ## Getting Started